ogunmakindetobi/Swan/README.md

 ## Menu
 * i found the image of menu on google and its describe with i want so that the users will find it easier to choose the meal.

+## Contact
+ contact form is viewable but not active.

 ## Design
   Colour Scheme.
   The two main colours used are Code Swan  white, blue